Segunda División de Panamá: LPF ERA

-The Ascenso LPF (2016-2020) era organised by Panamanian Football Federation was mostly remembered for reducing participating teams to eight and disaffiliating several teams for missing documentation and requirements.
+The Ascenso LPF (2016–2020) era organised by Panamanian Football Federation was mostly remembered for reducing participating teams to eight and disaffiliating several teams for missing documentation and requirements.

 Liga PROM

-After Manuel Arias winning the Panamanian Football Federation election, the General Board accepted his proposal for a mew structure for the panamanian football at all levels starting 2021; for the second division tier, will have a 24 teams league named Liga PROM, with promotion and relegation suspended, added 12 LPF Under-20 teams, kept 7 remaining Ascenso LPF teams and invited 5 teams.
+After Manuel Arias won the Panamanian Football Federation election, the General Board accepted his proposal for a new structure for Panamanian football at all levels starting in 2021; for the second division tier, will have a 24-team league named Liga PROM, with promotion and relegation suspended.
+It added 12 LPF Under-20 teams, kept 7 remaining Ascenso LPF teams and invited 5 teams.

 Teams

 The following teams are expected to play in the Liga Prom Apertura 2021 season.